appium/dotnet-client/README.md

 This driver is an extension of the [Selenium](http://docs.seleniumhq.org/) C# client.
 It has all the functionalities of the regular driver, but add Appium specific methods on top of this.

+> **Note**
+>
+> The last stable version(v4.3.2) supports the legacy Selenium 3.150.0.<br/>
+> In case you would like to use this client with Selenium 4.0 and above, please use the latest beta version(v5.0.0). <br/>
+> We are well aware this project is not activly maintained, therefore any contributors are more than welcomed to assist with this project.

 ## NuGet

 NuGet Package: [](http://www.nuget.org/packages/Appium.WebDriver/)